vincentchoqueuse/datascience_cheatsheet/docs/python/django.md

 # Django

-Django is a free and open-source, web framework that follows the model–template–views (MTV) architectural pattern.[7][8]
+Django is a free and open-source, web framework that follows the model–template–views (MTV) architectural pattern.

 * [Documentation](https://docs.djangoproject.com/)